-Professional education includes two years of study beyond the baccalaureate level.
+The program in speech-langauge pathology, which is accredited by the Council on Academic Accreditation of the American Speech-Language-Hearing Association, includes two years of study beyond the baccalaureate level.
 The application deadline is January 15.
 Admission decisions are made by April 1.
 Class enrollment is limited each year.
 Minimum admission requirements include (1) completion of the online application, (2) a cumulative GPA of 3.0 on a 4.0 scale, (3) a GPA of 3.0 on a 4.0 scale in undergraduate audiology and speech pathology courses, (4) demonstration of superior oral and written communication skills, (5) scores above the 10th percentile on the verbal, quantitative, and analytical subtests of the Graduate Record Examination (GRE), (6) proof of appropriate immunizations against infectious diseases, (7) TOEFL or IELTS scores, if English is the second language, and (8) an earned baccalaureate degree or its equivalent in the area of speech, language, and hearing sciences from an accredited institution.
 Applicants who have earned undergraduate degrees in fields other than speech, language and hearing sciences must take one year (two semesters) of leveling course work.